OmniRoute — What is it?

 Architecture

 The architecture of OmniRoute suggests a modular design with clear separation of concerns.
-It uses TypeScript for its primary language and leverages various design patterns such as the Proxy pattern for routing and the Strategy pattern for fallback mechanisms.
-The code tree indicates a structured decomposition into agents, workflows, and shared utilities, with a focus on maintainability and scalability.
+It uses TypeScript for the primary language, and the code tree indicates a structured approach with distinct directories for agents, workflows, and infrastructure management.
+Dependencies include various scripts and tools for building, deploying, and managing the application.

 Source: Code tree + dependency files